pivotal/docs-tap/aws-services/concepts/about-package.hbs.md

 ## <a id="goals"></a> Goals

-The AWS Services package aims to provide a simple and seamless integration for a variety of AWS Services into Tanzu Application Platform.
-The goal is to minimize the time to value so that users can both offer and consume the services from AWS that they want on Tanzu Application Platform with minimal effort.
+The AWS Services package aims to provide simple and seamless integration into Tanzu Application Platform for a variety of services on AWS.
+The goal is to minimize the time to value so that users can both offer and consume the services that they want on Tanzu Application Platform with minimal effort.

 ## <a id="limitations"></a> Limitations